HL7/bulk-data/spec/authorization/index.md

 FHIR server using one of the following techniques:

   1. URL to JWK Set (strongly preferred).
 This URL communicates the TLS-protected endpoint where the client's public JWK Set can be found.
-When provided, this URL SHALL match the `jku` header parameter in the client's Authorization JWT.
 Advantages of this approach are that it allows a client to rotate its own keys by updating the hosted content at the JWK Set URL, assures that the public key used by the FHIR server is current, and avoids the